 A female hair transplant is a far more effective, long-term solution that doesn’t have any detrimental impact on your health or wellbeing.

 Below is a list of common causes of female hair loss:

-Alopecia Areata – a recurrent disease of unknown cause, that results in a patchy loss of hair from the scalp and/or eyebrows.
+- Alopecia Areata – a recurring disease of unknown cause, that results in a patchy loss of hair from the scalp and/or eyebrows.

-Telogen Effluvium – shedding of hair over the entire scalp, it may be chronic but may also be acute following a stressful event.
+- Telogen Effluvium – shedding of hair over the entire scalp, it may be chronic but can also be acute following a stressful event.